solodynamo/decorator-pattern/README.md

-# Presentation for redux-saga 2017
+# Presentation for decorator-pattern 2017